 These errors translate the code and message to the grpc-message

-trailers respectively in the
+and grpc-status trailers respectively in the

 gRPC HTTP2 protocol spec.